riti-sharma/project-2/README.md

 MVP/PostMVP:
 My project reaches the MVP with 6 compnents planned that include the following:

-Header.jsx - the header
+Header.jsx - set up for the header of the pages

-Form.jsx - the form where an artist and song can be inputed
+LyricForm.jsx - the form where an artist and song can be inputed and the lyrics will render

-Lyrics.jsx - the lyrics being rendered

-About.jsx - the about section of the homepage
+Lyrics.jsx - the section with the lyrics button that takes you to the form page

+Nav.jsx - the fixed navigational bar that takes you to different parts of the page and to the home page

 PicSection.jsx - the grid of photos on the homepage

-Footer.jsx - the footer
+Footer.jsx - the footer with contact information

+It will also include a file in the services folder called api-helper.js where I will retrieve information from the api.

 My project also meets the other requirements such as the API, Router, grid etc. Should I finish reaching the MVP, my PostMVP would include an option to add songs to a list and remove them from the list, allowing the user to create their own playlist.